aryan-63/adding_relations_between_entities_assignment_1/README.md

 You're working at a travel agency, and your manager just handed you a list of their top travel destinations.
 "Our website needs a modern refresh," she says.
 "Can you create an engaging way to display these destinations for our customers?"

 ## Your Task
-Create a React application that displays these travel destinations.
+Create a React application that displays these travel destinations. hello

 ## The Data
 Use this exact destination data in your parent component: